-One of the most frustrating things that can happen, when your d-loop won’t stop moving.
-I used to believe that you either had to retie a d-loop and set up everything again or just try live with it.
+One of the most frustrating things that can happen is when your d-loop won’t stop moving.
+I used to believe that you either had to retie a d-loop and set up everything again or just try to live with it.
 But gone are those days.

 - New Strings

 - Not tightened down enough

 It could be one or more of these problems, so let’s talk about it.